-- 1) For each test, two test opportunities are offered per academic year.
-The student has to be informed on the test format of these two opportunities at the start of the study unit.
+- For each test, two test opportunities are offered per academic year.
+The student has to be informed on the test format and date of these two opportunities at the start of the study unit.
+The dates for second test opportunities are set by the examiners.
 The level of the test opportunities should be equal. - 2) If a test consists of a practical exercise that cannot be repeated or has a study load of more than 40 hours, the Examiner can decide to offer one test opportunity per academic year.
-A practical exercise, as described in Article 7.13, Paragraph 2d of the WHW, is a study unit or part of a study unit, whereby the emphasis is placed on the student's activities, such as:
+A practical exercise, as described in Article 7.13, Paragraph 2d of the WHW, is a study unit or part of a study unit, whereby the emphasis is placed on the student's activities, such as: - carrying out literature research, an assignment or a preliminary design, writing a Thesis, article or 'position paper', or giving a presentation in public; - carrying out a design or research assignment, participating in practicals, practicing skills; - following an internship, taking part in fieldwork or an excursion; - participating in other educational activities deemed as necessary and aimed at achieving the required skills;

-- carrying out literature research, an assignment or a preliminary design, writing a Thesis, article or 'position paper', or giving a presentation in public; - carrying out a design or research assignment, participating in practicals, practicing skills; - following an internship, taking part in fieldwork or an excursion; - participating in other educational activities deemed as necessary and aimed at achieving the required skills; - 3) Practical exercises of which the second test opportunity consists of only repairing the first test opportunity can get a maximum mark of 6.0. - 4) In exceptional cases, the Examination Board can deviate from the number of times and the manner in which tests can be taken. - 5) The Examination Board can decide to grant a third test opportunity for: 1) one exam during the first year, that hinders the admission to the MSc Research of the Master's programme or the Final Assignment of the PGD course; 2) one exam during the second year, that hinders the graduation from the Master's programme.
-This does not apply for the MSc research proposal and thesis exam.
+- 3) For tests, for which the examiner has provided feedback, the second test opportunity can be offered as a 'repair option'.
+A repair option implies taking the same or a very similar test for a maximum grade of 6.0.
+For tests with a 'repair option' (e.g. the MSc research exam), no third test opportunity is allowed. - 4) In exceptional cases, the Examination Board can deviate from the number of times and the manner in which tests can be taken. - 5) The Examination Board can decide to grant an additional test opportunity for: 1) one test of the first year, that hinders the admission to the MSc Research of the Master's programme, or 2) one test that hinders the admission to the Final Assignment of the PGD course or the graduation from the PGD course; and for 3) one test of the second year, that hinders the graduation from the Master's programme.
 The procedure for a request is described in the Rules and Regulations of the Examination Board. - 6) In case the student is not able to attend or complete a test due to health or other personal problems, this must be communicated to the Examiner in writing before the start of the test or the submission deadline.
-Attending or handing in a test is always counted as a test attempt. - 7) The Programme Manager checks if a valid reason with supporting evidence for not attending a test opportunity has been reported by the student.
-If the validity of the reason for not attending the test opportunity is confirmed by the Programme Manager and Article 4.5-5 has been followed, the student can apply in writing for a new test opportunity or extension of the deadline for submission of the test to the Programme Manager.
-This new test opportunity is considered a replacement of the not attended test opportunity. - 8) A student not attending a scheduled test for which he/she is registered, not completing a practical exercise or not submitting the required work within the specified time, without prior written communication to the Examiner or without a valid reason for absence, will not receive a mark and forfeit a test opportunity. - The right to use a test opportunity exists only when the student is registered in the SIS as a student.
+Attending or handing in a test is always counted as a test attempt. - 7) The Examiner checks if a valid reason with supporting evidence for not attending a test opportunity has been reported by the student.
+If the validity of the reason for not attending the test opportunity is confirmed by the Programme Manager and Article 4.5-6 has been followed, the student can apply in writing for a new test opportunity or extension of the deadline for submission of the test to the Examiner.
+This new test opportunity is considered a replacement of the not attended test opportunity. - 8) A student not attending a scheduled test for which he/she is registered, not completing a practical exercise or not submitting the required work within the specified time, without prior written communication to the Examiner or without a valid reason for absence, will not receive a grade and forfeit a test opportunity. - The right to use a test opportunity exists only when the student is registered in the SIS as a student.